d-schmidt/learnprogramming/docs/_posts/2016-02-01-basic-building-blocks.md

 ```

 ### Arithmetic Operations
 Python supports arithmetic operations.
-To calculate an addition and assign it to `answer` write this next:
+To read the values, calculate an addition and assign it to `answer` write this next:

 ```python
 answer = a + b
 ```
 The right-hand side is evaluated first before the assignments takes place.
 The right-hand side expressions are evaluated from the left to the right and following order of operations ([PEMDAS][l6]).
+The result is assigned to the left side.

 Run the programm again.
 Still nothing?
 Let's change that.